Aymen-Tirchi/fos-scraper/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or want to add new features, feel free to open a pull request.

-## Attention

-Please note that running the scraper inside a Docker container may encounter webdriver issues due to compatibility between the container's environment and the Chrome browser.

-Additionally, the website https://woolworths.com.au/ has implemented measures to prevent automated scraping.
-You may encounter errors such as "Forbidden access" and "ERROR [object Object]."
-These errors indicate that the website is actively blocking automated scraping attempts.